jaolan/random-forest-knn/README.md

  -forest_knn_GridSearchCV.py returns the best optimized parameters for the random forest model predictor from a set of given parameters using Grid Search Cross-Validation.

+### Dependencies:
+- Sci-kit Learn
+- Pandas
+- Python 3.~
+- A flat file for training/testing

+are all required for use of this training model.
+You may tweak this model with your own training/testing files for prediction, as one is not provided.